SnapKomodoDragon/GreenWhiteRed/README.md

 * Periodically ask the student how they're going in order to remind them to set their state.
 * History of a student state for a teacher to be able to view.
 * Android/iOS apps?
 Not sure how useful these would be.
+* Pull class lists and photos directly from Google Classroom or other systems